5 Ways to Make Diversity in the Workplace a Reality

-As global diversity and inclusion leader, Susan Fourie, puts it, “Organisations need to become much more conscious about DEI and filter their commitment through their people processes.
+Global diversity and inclusion leader Susan Fourie believes the key is examining the entire process holistically.
+“Organizations need to become much more conscious about DEI and filter their commitment through their people processes.
 That starts with examining the data, and understanding the story the data is telling you.”

 We asked people, diversity, and business leaders at the recent Inclusion21 event for their thoughts.
 They said they were using people analytics to improve diversity in the workplace across five crucial areas: